-Learn the essential steps to migrate your linux firewall configurations from iptables to nftables.
-This guide covers syntax, commands, best practices for a smooth transition and offers a good starting point.
+Learn the essential steps to migrate your Linux firewall configurations from iptables to nftables.
+This guide covers syntax, commands, best practices for a smooth transition and offers a good set of essential rules.

 Why?

-A while back, due to some changes in my home networks, I decided to harden my systems by implementing firewalls with iptables.
+A while back, due to some changes in my home networks, I decided to harden my systems by implementing firewalls with iptables: iptables essential rules.
+A starting point to protect your computer.
 And, to this day, I’m still very happy with the results.
 However, as everything changes and evolves, the currently recommended firewall is nftables.
 So I decided to upgrade myself, my systems, and migrate the firewalls to nftables.

 What is nftables?